 Murrabit Shop and Tavern

 Catering for the needs of residents and visitors to the area with a take-away menu, grocery items, post office, bank agency, petrol and daily papers.
-The modern dining room offers tasty meals from Wednesday to Saturday.
+The dining room offers tasty meals on Friday and Saturday nights.
 The tavern boasts a large plasma screen television – enjoy your favourite sport with a cool drink within comfortable surrounds.

 This site was originally a Common where many families kept a house cow for fresh milk, cream and butter.
 The well kept 12 hole golf course is ideal for a relaxed round of golf during the autumn and winter months.